 The OPP has made a determined effort to create a collaborative approach to recruiting Aboriginal people to policing, and to support first and foremost the exponential growth of First Nations police services.
-In recent years, through the entrenchment of business planning processes and initiatives such as OPP Bound, the number of Aboriginal recruits has increased significantly.
+In recent years, through the entrenchment of business planning processes and initiatives such as OPPBound, the number of Aboriginal recruits has increased significantly.
+In 2004, 15.1% of OPP recruits hired were Aboriginal.
+The January 2005 recruit class included 10 Aboriginal recruits, two visible minority recruits, and 18 female recruits.
+An additional 9 Aboriginal officers have been hired since January 2005.